Baltimore locals honor first responders of 9/11

 |0

-This work, Baltimore locals honor first responders of 9/11, by LT Tia Ramseur, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Baltimore locals honor first responders of 9/11 [Image 5 of 5], by PO1 Daniel Cleary, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT